tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 bidirectional:

-> A YANG leaf that when present indicates the LSPs of a TE Tunnel are bidirectional and co-routed.
+> A YANG leaf that when present indicates the LSP of a TE Tunnel is bidirectional and co-routed as defined in {{?rfc3473}}.

 controller: